St Albans: Governance

 St Albans has two tiers of local government, at district and county level: St Albans City and District Council and Hertfordshire County Council.
-The main part of the urban area of St Albans (the pre-1974 borough) is an unparished area, directly administered by St Albans City and District Council.
+The main part of the urban area of St Albans (the pre-1974 borough) is an unparished area, directly administered by the city/district and county councils.

 Past

 The early administrative history of the town of St Albans is closely tied to St Albans Abbey.
 The town was effectively controlled by the abbey through the Middle Ages, but there were frequent disputes between the abbot and townspeople about the extent of the abbey's powers in the town.
 Following the dissolution of the abbey in 1539, the rights previously held by it passed to the crown.
 On 12 May 1553 the town was granted a charter by Edward VI, incorporating it as a borough with a mayor.

 The borough consisted of the ancient parish of St Albans (also known as the Abbey parish) and parts of the parishes of St Michael and St Peter.
 The borough was reformed by the Municipal Corporations Act 1835 to become a municipal borough, and the boundary was adjusted to additionally include part of the parish of St Stephen.
 On 28 August 1877 the borough gained city status, following the elevation of St Albans Abbey to become a cathedral.
 The boundary was also adjusted in 1877 to include part of the parish of Sandridge.

 The Local Government Act 1894 divided parishes that were partly within municipal boroughs.
 The parts of St Michael, St Peter and Sandridge within the borough became the new parishes of St Michael Urban, St Peter Urban and Sandridge Urban.
 The part of St Stephen within the borough was absorbed by the parish of St Albans.
 The parishes that were formed outside the borough, that is St Michael Rural, St Peter Rural, Sandridge Rural and the reduced St Stephen, became part of St Albans Rural District on 28 December 1894.

-St Albans Town Hall was built in 18291831 and served as the council's meeting place until the 1960s, when the council moved to new premises at City Hall and adjoining buildings.
+St Albans Town Hall was built between 1829 and 1831 and served as the council's meeting place until the 1960s, when the council moved to new premises at the City Hall and adjoining buildings.

 In 1898 the parish of St Albans absorbed St Michael Urban, St Peter Urban and Sandridge Urban so the parish and borough occupied the same area.
 In 1901 the population of the borough was 16,019, growing to 18,133 in 1911.
 St Albans expanded in 1913 by gaining parts of Sandridge Rural (241 acres), St Michael Rural (138 acres), St Peter Rural (992 acres) and St Stephen (335 acres).
 In 1921 the population of the enlarged borough was 25,593, growing to 28,624 in 1931.
 It expanded again in 1935 as part of a county review order gaining more of St Michael Rural (890 acres), St Peter Rural (436 acres) and St Stephen (712 acres).
 The population of the borough was 44,098 in 1951 and 50,293 in 1961.